MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 This version includes the following new features, fixes, and enhancements for the unified labeling scanner and client:

+## Migration from ADAL Library to MSAL Library for Authentication

+Starting in 2.14.85.0, MSAL will be the default authentication library.

+All authentication flows will not be able to automatically login as the cached token will not be applicable for MSAL.
+The current authentication flow includes three methods: Cache Token - 'TokenCache' file located in MSIP folder, integrated Windows authentication (SSO) and interactive flow that prompts user for credentials.

+To reauthenticate, use the PSH cmdlet `Set-AIPAuthentication` with application details.
+For Scanner Users, the AIP product enables users to authenticate with two different auth flows and will require application details or "on behalf of" user details.

+If there is a failure to sign in with MSAL, a registry key `AuthenticateUsingAdal` was exposed as a local manual switch back to ADAL.

+Path: Computer\HKEY_LOCAL_MACHINE\WOW6432Node\Microsoft\MSIP
+Key: AuthenticateUsingAdal
+Value (DWORD):
+1 - ADAL
+0 - MSAL

 ## Fixes and improvements

 This version of the unified labeling client and scanner provides the following fixes and improvements: